Werner Enterprises: Charlotte Truck Accident Lawyer

 When recovering compensation, you will need to prove that the defendant caused the accident.
 Likewise, since North Carolina is an at-fault insurance state, you will need to prove that the at-fault driver caused the accident to recover compensation.
 There are several ways you can establish fault after a truck accident.
 The first way to prove liability or fault is to show that the driver acted negligently.
 Most personal injury lawsuits require the person who brings the lawsuit, called the plaintiff, to prove that the defendant's negligence caused his or her injuries.What Does Negligence Mean?

 Negligence is a legal term that means failure to use reasonable care under the circumstances.
 In North Carolina, drivers owe everyone else on the road a duty to drive reasonably safely.
 When a driver intentionally or unintentionally makes an error in judgment or acts negligently, he or she breaches the duty of care.
 There are many different examples of negligent driving.
-Negligent driving can include driving while intoxicated, driving excessively high, Or driving too fast for the circumstances.
+Negligent driving can include driving while intoxicated, driving excessively at high speeds, or driving too fast for the circumstances.

 For example, a truck driver may know that he or she should slow down and drive well below the speed limit during a snowstorm.
 If a truck driver becomes worried about completing a job in time and does not slow down, causing an accident, he or she could be held liable for the injuries that result.
 In serious truck accidents, there may be more than one at-fault party.
 For example, the victim may be able to hold the truck driver’s employer liable through a legal theory called vicarious liability.